-Unfortunately in almost all analysis performed for commercial or scientific purposes the solution of the problem is unknown.
-In those cases “typical” approach doesn’t work.
-Instead, you will have to “guess” the correct answer basing on the models with different meshes you have done.
+Unfortunately in almost all analyses performed for commercial or scientific purposes, the solution of the problem is unknown.
+In those cases, the “typical” approach doesn’t work.
+Instead, you will have to “guess” the correct answer based on the models with different meshes you have done.
 This is done with the following chart:

 Whatever metric you will use, will depend on the problem you are solving.
 Node count is the most popular one, simply since it is the easiest one to do 🙂

 The exact estimation of asymptotic value on the chart above may be problematic or time-consuming.
 There is a simple trick to make things easier to calculate: instead of node count on horizontal axis let us use 1 / node count.
 This way the correct answer will be where the horizontal axis value reaches 0.
 This means that if we approximate our curve with the equation (in most cases linear approximation is sufficient, Excel does this automatically) it is very easy to calculate the “y” value for x = 0.